Colonists in Boston revolted against a hated English governor 86 years and one day before the the world heard the shot in Concord, Mass.

 The colonists revived their old charter, and elected Simon Bradstreet governor, the position he held before King Charles revoked the charter.
 They pledged their loyalty to the new British king, who supported their rebellion.

 Peace would reign between the colony and the Crown, at least for a little while.

 With thanks to The Puritan Commonwealth, an historical review of the Puritan government in Massachusetts in its civil and ecclesiastical relations, from its rise to the abrogation of the first charter, etc., edited by F.E.
 Oliver.
-This story was updated from the 2014 version.
+This story about the Boston revolt was updated in 2022.